List of Best in Show winners of Crufts

 The most successful breed in the modern era since Best in Show was introduced has been the English Cocker Spaniel.
 Of the breed's seven show titles, all but one of them were owned and bred by Herbert Summers Lloyd (known predominantly as H. S. Lloyd) from the "of Ware" kennel.
 Only four dogs have won Best in Show on more than one occasion, and on three of these occasions they were English Cocker Spaniels owned by Lloyd.
 The fourth occasion was a Labrador Retriever named Bramshaw Bob, owned by Countess Lorna Howe who is the second most successful breeder in the show's history as she also won Best in Show once more with another Labrador in 1937, Ch.
 Cheveralla Ben of Banchory.
 Although no dog has won Crufts more than once since H. S. Lloyd's Tracey Witch of Ware in 1950, owner Jackie Lorimer won the title in 1993 with Irish Setter Sh Ch.
 Danaway Debonair and again with the dog's son, Sh Ch.
 Caspians Intrepid in 1999.

+Crufts was not held between 1918 and 1920 due to World War I and again from 1941 to 1947 due to World War II.
+In addition to war-related cancellations, Crufts was not staged in 1954 because of the electricians’ strike and in 2021 due to COVID-19 pandemic.

+In 2001, the show was postponed to May from March because of the foot-and-mouth disease crisis.